Drakanwulf/LibZones/README.md

-# LibZones
+# ZoneTables
-A standalone library add-on to create and maintain Zones tables for the QuestMap2 project.
+A standalone support add-on to create and maintain Zone and Subzone tables for the QuestMap2 project.